ministryofjustice/manage-recalls-ui/docs/pact.md

 The resulting generated pact contract representation files will be found in `pact/pacts`.

+## Adding a PACT test
+When adding a PACT on the UI side, write an addInteraction

+The state string property needs to say what should be in place on the API side for the interaction to succeed. ie prerequisite like 'a recall exists'.
+We should reuse existing states from the API if possible, it will reduce the number of additions on the API side

+look at the API tests to see available states

 ## Verification in CI
 The contract files are published to the broker in CI as part of the `unit-test` job.